-Under the tutelage of the Sarawak State Government and the able leadership of its Chief Minister, the Right Honourable Datuk Amar Abang Haji Abdul Rahman Zohari bin Tun Datuk Abang Haji Openg, this event invites select, high-profiled individuals and premier corporations to share views, discuss and deliberate networking opportunities on various businesses which can lead and secure project partnerships.
+Under the tutelage of the Sarawak State Government and the able leadership of its Chief Minister, the Right Honourable Datuk Patinggi (Dr) Abang Haji Abdul Rahman Zohari bin Tun Datuk Abang Haji Openg, this event invites select, high-profiled individuals and premier corporations to share views, discuss and deliberate networking opportunities on various businesses which can lead and secure project partnerships.

 In recent times, an energised Sarawak is even more evident, with key initiatives set in motion by the sixth Chief Minister, so as to ensure continuity of his predecessor’s plans.
-Simultaneously, Datuk Amar has drawn up an even more aggressive action plan encompassing Digital Economy, Tourism, Education and Health.
-Indeed, Datuk Amar is on a committed journey to manage the state’s rich natural resources and finances, so as to accelerate its development, and be able to be more self-dependant.
+Simultaneously, Datuk Patinggi has drawn up an even more aggressive action plan encompassing Digital Economy, Tourism, Education and Health.
+Indeed, Datuk Patinggi is on a committed journey to manage the state’s rich natural resources and finances, so as to accelerate its development, and be able to be more self-dependant.

 Uniting all sectors would be technology and the emerging digital landscape with its applications and innovations cutting across every facet of today’s life, changing by the second and at breakneck speed.
 People grapple with these new digital challenges, depending on their eagerness to accept and embrace change and new modes of communications.

 Whilst some take it in their stride to embrace these applications, many are hesitant.
 This is one sector where young generation must take charge to lead the way, be innovative entrepreneurs and spearhead Sarawak’s participation in the global digital world!